awsdocs/amazon-s3-userguide/doc_source/storage-lens-data-protection.md

 ### Step 2: Update bucket default encryption settings<a name="storage-lens-sse-kms-step2"></a>

 Now that you've determined which buckets use SSE\-KMS in the context of your **% encrypted bytes**, you can identify buckets that don't use SSE\-KMS\.
 You can then optionally navigate to these buckets within the S3 console and update their default encryption settings to use SSE\-KMS or SSE\-S3\.
-For more information, see [Enabling Amazon S3 default bucket encryption](default-bucket-encryption.md)\.
+For more information, see [Configuring default encryption](default-bucket-encryption.md)\.

 ## Identify buckets that have S3 Versioning enabled<a name="storage-lens-data-protection-versioning"></a>